openwallet-foundation/credo-ts/demo/README.md

 ### Run the demo

+#### PEX Setup

+This demo won't work out of the box until https://github.com/Sphereon-Opensource/PEX/pull/141 is merged.
+For now you need to clone this repo https://github.com/2mau/PEX/tree/data-integrity, build it manually, and add PEX as dependency in `packages/core/package.json`.

+There will be some type errors you can ignore them for now.

+#### Setup Demo

 These are the steps for running the Credo demo:

 Clone the Credo git repository:

 ```sh
 git clone https://github.com/openwallet-foundation/credo-ts.git
 ```

 Open two different terminals next to each other and in both, go to the demo folder: